Digital Telecommunications Philippines: History

-Sun Cellular (2003-2022)
+Sun Cellular (2003–2022)

 On August 7, 2000, Digitel was granted by the NTC a Provisional Authority (PA), authorizing it to construct, install, operate and maintain a Nationwide Cellular Mobile Telephone System (CMTS) using Global System for Mobile (GSM) and/or Code Division Multiple Access (CDMA) technology.
 Consequently, Digitel has been building a high-powered performance GSM/1800 network with a suite of applications and services.

 On December 11, 2002, the President of the Philippines, Gloria Macapagal Arroyo signed into law, Republic Act No. 9180 granting Digitel Mobile Philippines Inc. (DMPI), a wholly owned subsidiary of Digitel, a franchise to construct, install, establish, operate and maintain wire and/or wireless telecommunications system throughout the Philippines.

 In March 2003, DMPI commercially launched its wireless mobile services under the Sun Cellular brand.
 It pioneered the 24/7 Call & Text Unlimited in October 2004.

 PLDT acquisition and closure

 The Philippine Long Distance Telephone Company (PLDT) announced that it has completed the acquisition of Digitel from JG Summit Holdings, Inc. PLDT now owns 51.55 percent equity stake of Digitel.
 Digitel has a hundred percent stake in Digitel Mobile Philippines, Inc., whose brand name is Sun Cellular.

-PLDT will announce a tender offer for all Digitel common stock at the P1.60 per Digitel share, and offered either PLDT shares at P2,500 per share of cash, at the option of Digitel Shareholders.
+PLDT announced a tender offer for all Digitel common stock at the P1.60 per Digitel share, and offered either PLDT shares at P2,500 per share of cash, at the option of Digitel Shareholders.
 Assuming all of Digitel minority owners agree, the total transaction consideration would be PHP74.1 billion.

-After the acquisition and assessment of the Digitel network, The company was announced to delisted from the publicity in the Philippine Stock Exchange (as its stock quoted: DGTL) effectively between from late 2011-2012, and its subscribers were transferred into the PLDT network with its services were shut down.
-This became effective from November 15 – December 31, 2012, when the last Digitel Business Centers were closed.
+After the acquisition and assessment of the Digitel network, it was announced that the company was to be to delisted from the Philippine Stock Exchange (ticker DGTL) sometime from late 2011–2012.
+Its subscribers were transferred into the PLDT network from November 15 – December 31, 2012, when the last Digitel Business Centers were closed.
 However, Digitel retained the operation on its subsidiary, Sun Cellular.

 Sun Cellular eventually ceased to operate on April 25, 2022, following its integration with PLDT's wireless firm, Smart Communications.

 Products

-Digitel's fixed line services are offered under the Mango, Choice, and DigiFonePal brands.
-Its cellular service is sold under the Sun Cellular brand, while its broadband Internet services are sold under the Mango and NetVantage DSL brands.
+Digitel's fixed line services were offered under the Mango, Choice, and DigiFonePal brands.
+Its cellular service was sold under the Sun Cellular brand, while its broadband Internet services were sold under the Mango and NetVantage DSL brands.